-Our Board of Directors provide the leadership and direction for the Group, including setting the tone in relation to good governance, which is critical to achieving our corporate objectives.
+The CHWALE Board of Directors ("Board") provide the leadership and direction for the REIT, including setting the tone in relation to good governance, which is critical to achieving the REIT's objectives.

-Charter Hall's governance framework - summarised in this Corporate Governance Statement ("Statement"), ensures that the Group itself is effectively managed, that we continue to meet our statutory obligations, that we reinforce our culture and integrity, and that we always act in the best interests of our Securityholders.
+The REIT's governance framework - summarised in this Corporate Governance Statement ("Statement"), ensures that the REIT itself is effectively managed, that we continue to meet our statutory obligations, that we reinforce our culture and integrity, and that we always act in the best interests of our Securityholders.